 Lemmings is a popular computer game, originally released by Psygnosis1 in the early 1990s.
 Since then, there have been many different versions, sequels and imitations.
 It has been converted to a large number of different formats, and has inspired many websites devoted to the game2.
-There is a USENET news-group for the game, alt.lemmings, and an associated FAQ, http://www.utahdesign.com/lemmings/downloads/Lemmings-FAQ-v20.txt.
+Recently, a Javascript implementation of the game was created, but this was subsequently withdrawn for copyright reasons.
+There is a USENET newsgroup for the game, alt.lemmings, and an associated FAQ,3.
 The cleverly constructed levels in the original Lemmings games have caused many players to ask themselves whether completing a particular level is even possible.
 Here we will show that deciding whether a particular level is possible is an NP-Complete problem.
 However, under some restrictions then the question is decidable in polynomial time.